InteliGems Labs Introduces Odyssey Anywhere: The Intelligent Work Assistant with Private AI

 7. Cross-Platform Queries: Allow users to interrogate various data formats - including video, audio, text, and PDFs - targeting specific files and folders without manual uploads or constraints on file size or number.

-8. Instant Summarization: Provides embedded summaries of web pages and private data for quick comprehension.
+8. Instant Summarisation: Provides embedded summaries of web pages and private data for quick comprehension.

 About InteliGems® Labs: